DIDIMOSEdd/NGS-Variant-Calling-Pipeline/README.md

 ## Overview
 This project implements an automated bioinformatics workflow for genomic variant detection, analysis, visualization, and reporting using Next-Generation Sequencing (NGS) data.
-# Dataset Information
+## Reference Genome
-The analysis was performed using GRCh38 chromosome 22 reference genome data and sample NGS sequencing reads for genomic variant detection and analysis.
+The GRCh38 chromosome 22 reference genome was used for read alignment and genomic variant detection.

 ## Tools and Technologies
 - Python